 Aren't the “good things that come to those who wait” just the leftovers from the people that got there first? – Unknown

-Here’s a recipe to pull out about 2 or 3 days after any holiday that leaves you stuck with an overabundance of turkey.
+Here’s a recipe to pull out up to a week after any holiday that leaves you stuck with an overabundance of turkey.
 This is also a recipe that uses mostly ingredients that you already have.
 All I had to purchase was a head of celery.

 This dish takes 4 cups of cubed turkey.
 That’s the equivalent of about one turkey breast.
 It certainly doesn’t have to be all white meat.
 I’m actually a fan of the thigh and leg more than the breast.
 So my mixture was a combination.

 The secret to the flavour of this “pot pie” is in sautéing the aromatic vegetables.
 Many recipes call for boiling, which does nothing for their natural sugars.
 The browning adds depth that you may not expect.